 In our HIV policy area, we helped draft New York State’s first-in-the-nation 1988 HIV confidentiality laws, which became models for the rest of the country.
 In the criminal justice arena, we helped enact the 2008 Second Chance Act which provides funding so states and localities can better address people’s needs when they return from incarceration to their communities.
 At the intersection of criminal justice and substance use, the Legal Action Center helped lead the campaign that won comprehensive reform in 2009 of the Rockefeller Drug Laws which had until then devastated so many communities through lengthy and disproportionate sentencing.

 In the addiction arena, we helped secure protections for people with alcohol and drug histories in the 1990 Americans with Disabilities Act.
 Over the next 25 years, LAC helped generate over $1 billion in federal funding for alcohol and drug treatment, recovery and research programs.
-These services are vital to the over 23 million Americans who suffer from substance use disorders.
+These services are vital to the 23 million Americans who suffer from substance use disorders.
 In 2008, we worked to enact the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act, which requires insurers to provide coverage for substance use treatment and mental health care that is equal to (at parity with) other medical and surgical benefits.
 Later in 2010, we helped enshrine these parity requirements in the Affordable Care Act.

 Our research has led the way to policy reform.

 To conduct the research that informed so much of our policy advocacy, in 1997 we launched the Arthur Liman Policy Institute.
 Through the Institute, we publish ground-breaking reports to help shape federal and state policies.
 Among our most influential was a 2002 study on drug law reform that predicted the dramatic cost savings–over a quarter billion dollars each year–that New York State would reap once it overhauled the Rockefeller Drug Laws.
 In 2004, we created a report and set of comprehensive web tools titled After Prison: Roadblocks to Reentry.
-These resources present a state-by-state explanation of the legal barriers facing people with criminal records.
-They, and dozens of other subsequent publications, continue to inform our efforts to reduce reentry obstacles and thus provide the approximately 80 million Americans with a criminal history on file the opportunity to lead productive lives once they return to their families and communities.
+These resources present a state-by-state explanation of the legal barriers people with criminal records confront.
+They, and dozens of other LAC publications, continue to inform our efforts to reduce reentry obstacles and provide the 80 million Americans with a criminal history on file the opportunity to lead productive lives once they return to their families and communities.

 Through coalition-building we have achieved meaningful change.